sunrise-stake/docs/docs/home.md

 The gSOL token address is `gso12BFMxXD7RJaTUFfZZyuLW32M1hA9LoLZN7u9Und`.

 You can convert the gSOL back to SOL either by unstaking it manually in the Sunrise Stake app, through the upcoming JS library, or directly via the protocol itself.

+### Why is Sunrise staking with Marinade and SolBlaze?
+Marinade and SolBlaze offer:

+#### Enhanced Decentralisation
+Usually when you stake SOL, your SOL is staked against to a single validator account, however Marinade and SolBlaze distribute staked SOL to a wide network of hundreds of validators (and growing!).
+Thus staking with Marinade and SolBlaze (and similar staking protocols) makes the Solana blockchain more decentralised, secure and censorship resistant, as it is harder for validators to stage a 51% attack or have control over how transactions are validated.

+#### Liquid unstaking
+- This means users receive funds immediately
+- Normally unstaking is delayed - one has to wait until the end of the epoch (on average 2 days) to receive funds

+In the future, Sunrise plans to stake with other non-custodial liquid staking protocols.

 ### I am a validator, how can I get involved?